Jade & Steel (2001)

-I seem harsh on this exposition but this section actually contains some good stuff.
-The I, Ching makes an appearance as a tool for Divination, Feng Shui is a real (and powerful) art that allows divine spellcasters to essentially enchant entire buildings with permanent spells that affect all their occupants and the philosophies of Animism, Taoism and Buddhism are briefly covered and given Clerical domains.
+I seem harsh on this exposition but this section actually contains some really good stuff.
+The I, Ching makes an appearance as a tool for Divination, Feng Shui is a real (and powerful) art that allows divine spellcasters to essentially enchant entire buildings with permanent spells that affect all their occupants and the philosophies of Animism, Taoism and Buddhism are briefly covered and each given Clerical domains.
 The philosophies of Confucianism (i.e shutting the hell up about all that meta-physical clap-trap, going to your room and getting back to work) and Legalism (i.e a philosophy of statecraft akin to that of the Imperium of Man) are also covered.
 What struck me as interesting is that there is no real religious or philosophical strife despite the plethora of religions and philosophies, though unscrupulous (or is that unscrupurous?) magistrates might persecute a certain group for personal or political gain.

 There is a good page on law in old (and I guess probably contemporary) China.
 Villages and towns are adjudicated by a labyrinthine bureaucracy that dispenses draconian justice to criminals and civilians alike.
-Both parties and even witnesses are frequently caned during a trial to establish a proper subservient attitude towards the magistrate and to prevent frivolous lawsuits, and torture is a common method of both obtaining a confession and as a sentence in itself (though it is pointed out that killing a witness/suspect through torture before a confession is obtained will result in the execution of the Magistrate).
+Both parties and even witnesses are frequently caned during a trial to instill a proper subservient attitude towards the magistrate and to prevent frivolous lawsuits, and torture is a common method of both obtaining a confession and as a sentence in itself (though it is pointed out that killing a witness/suspect through torture before a confession is obtained will result in the execution of the offending Magistrate).
 Castration, blinding and the dreaded Death of a Thousand Cuts are common sentences and it should come as no surprise that the science of torture has been raised to a fine art in mythic China.
 As a bonus, punishment is often generational as a deterrent.
-TLDR in ancient China law is spelled with a capital L*.
+TLDR in ancient China law is spelled with a capital L.